microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    <img src="images/17.png"/>

-3. Select the account to which you want to install the extension and select **Continue** to proceed with the installation.
+3. Select the account to which you want to install the extension and click **Install** to proceed with the installation.

    <img src="images/18.png"/>

-## Add a Plan
+## Creating a Delivery Plan

 1. From your VSTS account, go to **Plans** page that appears under **Work** hub.